JosephDuffy/DeepLink/README.md

 # DeepLink

-The `DeepLink` package enables easily creating type-safe deep links.
-Deep links for some apps are included with the package.
-For apps that aren't included custom deep link types can be created using the `@DeepLink` macro.
+Create and use type-safe deep links using Swift macros.

 ```swift
 @DeepLink(generateInitWithURL: true)